Company Profile

 Neoteric began the development of Hovercraft Training Schools and established a web site, HovercraftTraining.com

 David Atkins designed logos for DiscoverHover, Hovercraft Training, World Hovercraft Organization, and HoverWorld Expo.
-These were later refined by Aaron Hogan.
+These were later refined by Aaron Hogan of Indianapolis.

 September, 2003